trec-health-misinfo/trec-health-misinfo.github.io/index.md

     either viruses or bacteria and cause fluid build up in the middle ear, which is located behind the eardrum.</background>
     <disclaimer>We do not claim to be providing medical advice, and medical
-    decisions should never be made based on the stance we have chosen.
+    decisions should never be made based on the answer we have chosen.
 Consult a medical doctor for professional advice.</disclaimer>
   </topic>
 <topic>